eremissimo/tpu_specaugment/README.md

    shifting strategy must be performed i.e. that works on time-frequency domain directly.

 ## TODO list
+- [ ] implement STFT and ISTFT using index manipulations and torch.rfft/torch.irfft
 - [ ] spectrogram-to-spectrogram pitch shifting